ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 cached information about the state of the TEEP Agent, or logging the results.

-If an Error message is received, the TAM can handle it in any implementation specific way, but {{error-message}} provides recommendations for such handling.
+If an Error message is received, the TAM can handle it in any implementation specific way, but {{error-message-def}} provides recommendations for such handling.

 ## TEEP Agent Behavior {#agent}